Securing TEFA Funding for Your Family

 |---|---|

-Critical insight: The February application is about establishing your child's eligibility.
+Critical insight: The application is about establishing your child's eligibility.
+You do NOT need to select a school when you submit your application — more schools are joining the program daily.
 You select and confirm your school after you receive your award notification in April.
-This gives you until July to finalize your decision.
+If you've already applied, you can log in to the Odyssey platform to update your child's information.

 -